-After receiving my Ph.D. in medieval English Literature from Indiana University, Bloomington, I spent two years at the University of California, Santa Barbara as the Arnold Postdoctoral Teaching Fellow in the Department of English.
+After receiving my Ph.D. in medieval English Literature from Indiana University, Bloomington, I spent two years at the University of California, Santa Barbara as the Arnold Postdoctoral Teaching Fellow in the Department of English before coming to join Rice's faculty.
 My work has been supported by an NEH Summer Teaching Institute at the Oxford Centre for Hebrew and Jewish Studies and a Mellon Summer Institute in Spanish Paleography at the Huntington Library.
-My articles on medieval romance, Gower, and the Neighbor have appeared in Exemplaria, South Atlantic Review, Literature Compass, and a special issue of E.S.
-Revista de Filología Inglesa on John Gower.
-My current book project, Ethical Romance: the Neighbor in Late Medieval England and Castile, argues that texts of late-medieval romance evince a serious concern with ethics, particularly the Judeo-Christian imperative to love the neighbor as the self.
-The book assesses the ethics of neighborly relations across differences of religion, race, gender, and geography in a comparative study of English and Spanish texts.
-A second book project, Ecologies of the Neighbor in Medieval Literature, will merge neighbor theory with ecocriticism to show that medieval English literature explores the ethical valences of human relations with those aspects of the non/human world that humans struggle to value.
+My articles on medieval romance, Geoffrey Chaucer, John Gower and his Iberian translators, and the theoretical figure/concept of the Neighbor have appeared in Studies in the Age of Chaucer, Exemplaria, South Atlantic Review, Literature Compass, and E.S.
+Revista de Filología Inglesa.
+My current book project is a comparative analysis of the shared romance traditions of England and Iberia from the vantage of neighboring texuality.
+The book argues for a more nuanced understanding of the complexity of Christian-Muslim relations and religio-geographic representation of Iberia across the shared medieval story traditions of Fierabras, Floire and Blancheflor, and Constance in their Middle English and Castilian versions.
+The book’s ambition is to open interdisciplinary conversations on the genre of medieval romance across non-traditional linguistic pairings.
+A second book project will merge neighbor theory with the insights of ecocriticism and new materialisms to elucidate the ethical dilemmas of choice and action that append interrelations among diverse beings, especially when those relations are vexed.

 My teaching interests within the centuries we dub the “Medieval” are diverse.
-Temporally, they range from the literature and language of the Anglo-Saxons up through the Early Modern period, and I can even be enticed beyond.
-Geographically, my interests range from the literature of the British Isles to that of Spain and France.
-My courses regularly incorporate postcolonial theory, theories of gender/sexuality, ecocriticism, and theories of the neighbor.
-I am always most interested in the ways that things get messy and intertwined—the ways definitions, binaries, and representations turn out to be not nearly so simple as they may first appear.
+Temporally, they range from the literature and language of Old English up through the Early Modern period, and I can even be enticed beyond.
+Geographically, my teaching interests range from the literature of the British Isles to the European subcontinent, and into the Mediterranean region.
+My courses regularly incorporate postcolonial theory, critical race studies, theories of gender/sexuality, the environmental humanities, and theories of neighboring.
+I am always most interested when things get messy and intertwined—that is, in the way definitions, binaries, and representations turn out to be not nearly so simple as they may first appear.

-I am a sucker for really good chocolate, and I spend my off-campus time re-reading my favorite books, hiking and other outdoor activities, and raising two spunky kids.
+I use feminine pronouns, I am a sucker for really good chocolate, and I spend my off-campus time re-reading my favorite books, hiking, swimming, and other outdoor activities, and raising two spunky kids.

 Recent Awards, Grants, and Fellowships: